 The Liberty Tree Board’s mission is to develop and maintain the community’s trees and forest in a strong, healthy condition for today and the future.
 The Board advises and supports the city’s Community Forestry Program.

-Established in 2004, the Tree Board is required to meet on a quarterly basis; however it typically meets at 6 p.m. on the 1st Tuesday of each month at the Liberty Community Center.
+Established in 2004, the Tree Board is required to meet on a quarterly basis; however it typically meets at 6 p.m. on the first Tuesday of each month at Parks & Rec Maintenance Building at City Park.

 Currently serving on the Liberty Tree Board are: